Lost Pets in the Community

 Please note that found animal reports will expire in 30 days.
 You can make a new found report after the 30 day period.

 It's important for owners that have lost their pets to check the Stray Pets in the Shelter page on the website daily as new animals are brought in at all hours of each day.
-If you think you might have found your pet online PLEASE come to the shelter to see them in person.
-Bring proof of ownership with you just in case the pet you saw online is yours so we can expedite the reclaim process.

-In some cases, found pet reports are created and sent to the AC&C Facebook found pets album or to our Petharbor listings which can be found by the buttons below.
+In some cases, found pet reports are created and sent to the AC&C Facebook found pets album or to our Petharbor listings which can be found by clicking on the buttons below.
 Be sure to review both pages often to see if you find a match.

 THE LINKS BELOW ARE FOUND PETS BEING HOUSED IN THE COMMUNITY: